-The law requires that every pension plan have a procedure for establishing a funding policy to carry out the plan objectives.
-A funding policy relates to the level of contributions needed to pay for benefits promised under the plan currently and over the years.
+Every pension plan must have a procedure to establish a funding policy for plan objectives.
+A funding policy relates to how much money is needed to pay for promised benefits.
 The Plan is funded by contributions paid by contributing employers pursuant to collective bargaining agreements negotiated by Local No. 1 Pension Fund and investment income earned on Plan assets.
 The funding policy of the Plan is as follows:

-- 1. Annual employer contributions to the Pension Plan will equal or exceed the minimum amount that will be in compliance with the minimum funding requirement of the Internal Revenue Code, the Employee Retirement Income Security Act of 1974 (ERISA) including all amendments, the Pension Protection Act of 2006 (PPA) including all amendments and the Worker, Retiree, and Employer Recovery Act of 2008 (WRERA) including all amendments. - 2.
-Annual employer contributions to the Plan will not exceed the tax deductible limits according to Section 404 of the Internal Revenue Code as amended.
+- Annual employer contributions to the Pension Plan will equal or exceed the minimum amount that will be in compliance with the minimum funding requirement of the Internal Revenue Code, the Employee Retirement Income Security Act of 1974 (ERISA) including all amendments, the Pension Protection Act of 2006 (PPA) including all amendments and the Worker, Retiree, and Employer Recovery Act of 2008 (WRERA) including all amendments. - 2.
+Annual employer contributions to the Plan will not exceed the tax-deductible limits according to Section 404 of the Internal Revenue Code as amended.

 Once money is contributed to the Plan, the money is invested by plan officials called fiduciaries.
 Specific investments are made in accordance with the Plan's investment policy.
 Generally speaking, an investment policy is a written statement that provides the fiduciaries, who are responsible for plan investments, with guidelines or general instructions concerning various types or categories of investment management decisions.

 The investment policy of the Plan is, generally, to invest the assets of the Plan among several asset classes and within permitted allocation ranges.
 The long-term goal of the Plan is to: (1) generate a net of fee return in excess of the Plan's actuarial assumed rate of return within acceptable levels of volatility, (2) maintain sufficient liquidity to fund benefit payments, and (3) preserve the principal value of the Plan.